greenya/SpaceLib/README.md

 TODO: [?] maybe add support for logic resolution 1280x720

-TODO: add Manager.drawing_frames and .updating phase should fill it to be later used in .drawing phase
+TODO: [?] add UI.drawing_frames and .updating phase should fill it to be later used in .drawing phase